FeodorOtt/Itera/README.md

 # Insurance Claim Handling.
 Project has been coded with Delphi 2010 and Microsoft SQL Server 2008 R2.
+There are only native Delphi components in the project with no use of the DB aware controls.

 Steps to run the project: